Sheltered housing is specifically designed to meet the needs of people who are seeking a home for independant living into their retirement.

-Living in a sheltered (retirement) scheme can also offer companionship, by social activities and gatherings.
+Living in sheltered housing can offer companionship through social activities such as coffee mornings, bingo sessions and other regular activities.
 We also support tenants wishing to arrange their own social activities and entertainment which they would like to host to promote social inclusion.
 Many of our schemes also have communal landscaped gardens, some with barbecue areas which also provide ideal areas for social activities.

 Do I Qualify for Sheltered Housing?